-The mission of the Bachelor of Arts in Music Worship Studies at North Greenville University is to offer a music/liberal art-based curriculum which leads to a Bachelor of Arts degree in Music Worship Studies.
-In keeping with the institution's Statement of Purpose, this program seeks to enable students to integrate academic discipline, Christian lifestyle, and an enriched cultural experience by offering course work that produces well rounded Christian musicians for the future.
+The mission of the Bachelor of Arts in Music Worship Studies at North Greenville University is to offer a liberal arts-based music curriculum which leads to a Bachelor of Arts degree in Music Worship Studies.
+In keeping with the institution's Statement of Purpose, this program seeks to enable students to integrate academic discipline, Christian lifestyle, and an enriched cultural experience by offering course work that produces well-rounded Christian musicians who are equipped to serve as transformational leaders for church and society.